 How to grow Achillea

-Achillea is a summer flowering herbaceous plant with lovely delicate flowers and light, feathered foliage.
-Achillea mixes easily with other plants and so looks good in a mixed border with the added bonus of being easy to grow indicted by the green wheelbarrow.
-Achillea has lovely range of colours some of which are illustrated although there are also some bold coloured Achilleas such as A. 'Golden plate' which is a strong bright yellow.
+Achillea is a summer flowering plant, in bloom from June to September, with lovely delicate flowers and light, feathered foliage.
+Most Achillea are herbaceous dying back over the winter.
+Achillea looks good in a mixed border with the added bonus of being easy to grow, as indicted by the green wheelbarrow.
+Achillea has wide range of flower colours as illustrated; many flowers are the more subtle shades, although there are also some bold coloured Achilleas such as A. 'Golden plate' which is a strong bright yellow and A. 'Cerise Queen' .
 Achillea is a popular plant and a number of varieties are readily available from garden centres and on line.
 Plants can be on the tall side, 1m plus so good for the middle to back of a border, and some Achillea grow very tall, such as 'Coronation Gold' over a 1m and make need staking depending on its position.

-All Achillea are easy to grow requiring no special attention except sometimes staking particularly the taller varieties.
+All Achillea are easy to grow requiring no special attention except planting in the right place and sometimes staking, particularly the taller varieties.
 The foliage is attractive and feathery, varying from grey green to more grey depending on the variety.
-Achillea require at least a moderate amount of sun, those with the more grey foliage tend to like more sun.
+Achillea require sun, the more sun the happier the plant, and those with the more grey foliage tend to like more sun.
 Although not fussy, if the soil is heavy clay/on the wet side it will help to introduce some grit to improve drainage.
 Most Achillea prefer conditions to be on the dry side with a good amount of sun.
-Achillea tend to be a short lived perennial which need regular replacement but mix so well with many other great garden plants, such as grasses and Allium, image below left, they are well worth growing.
+Achillea tend to be a short lived perennial which need regular replacement.
+Despite their lack of longevity, Achillea mix so well with many other great garden plants, such as grasses and Alliums, image below left, they are still well worth growing.

-Achillea foliage looks a little like dill in its appearance, and the flower heads are flattish, comprising of hundreds of tiny flower heads which are long lasting and on which the colours fades with time.
-Illustrated below right is Achillea millefolium 'Cerise Queen' which grows to about 60cms, and next to it the same flowers as they fade.
-Achillea are one of those great garden plants where the flowers look really good as they fade, in common with Hydrangea.
+Achillea foliage looks a little like dill in its appearance, and the flower heads are flattish, comprising of hundreds of tiny flower heads which are long lasting and on which the colour fades with time.
+Illustrated below right is Achillea millefolium 'Cerise Queen' which grows to about 60cms, and next to it the same variety, showing the flowers as they fade.
+Achillea are one of those useful garden plants whose flowers fade gracefully, and look really good as they fade, in a similar way as do the flower heads on Hydrangea.

-Achillea come in a range of colours making them useful for blending into different borders mainly white/yellow/terracotta/pinks and red.
-The flowers are long lasting, although for repeat flowering, like so many plants Achillea should be deadheaded.
-I am often tempted to leave them because the flowers look so good.
+The most common of Achillea flower range are white/yellow/terracotta/pinks and red.
+The flowers are long lasting, although for repeat flowering, like so many plants Achillea should be deadhead.
+I am often tempted to leave the flower heads because the flowers look so good.

-Of all the summer flowering plants Achillea is great value, long flowering, lovely colours and easy to grow it ticks nearly all the boxes and is definitely a green wheelbarrow.
-Achillea is often referred to as a cottage garden type plant; I think it is really stylish and under rated.
+Of all the summer flowering plants Achillea is great value, and it ticks nearly all the boxes and is definitely a green wheelbarrow.
+Achillea is often referred to as a cottage garden type plant; I think it is stylish and under rated.